deliveroo/routemaster/INTERNALS.md

   - `last_event`: a dump of the last event sent
   - `counter`: the cumulative number of events received

+`subscription:{subscriber}`

+  A hash of subscription medatata.
+Keys:
+  - `callback`: the URL to send events to.
+  - `timeout`: how long to defer event delivery for batching purposes.
+  - `max_events`: maximum number of events to batch.
+  - `uuid`: the credential to use when delivering events.

 `subscribers:{topic}`

   A set of subscriber UUIDs for a particular topic.